Nadene381/simple_shell/README.md

 simple_shell
 A project to wrap up sprint 1 of Alx SE program.
-Done by two people.
+Done by: Tafadzwa Jeff Hove
+        & Nadene Samuels